NHMDenmark/Mass-Digitizer/README.md

 #### Preparing Database File for Bundling

 As part of the source code, there is a skeleton sqlite database file that needs to be filled with pre-defined data, not in the least the taxonomic spines for each collection.
 Before creating the installer, a temporary copy of the database file is generated that is then filled with the predefined data.
 Under [MassDigitizer/sql/editions](https://github.com/NHMDenmark/Mass-Digitizer/tree/main/MassDigitizer/sql/editions/) there are folders for each collection containing the SQL statements needed to insert not only taxonomic names, but also other predefined data specific for that collection such as storage locations, preparation types and type statuses.

-This is done for two main reasons:
-1. To keep the size of the skeleton database on the repository below the 50MB limit
-2. To have version control of the predefined data by having it stored in SQL text files.
+The overall database structure is defined in a [dedicated SQL file](https://github.com/NHMDenmark/Mass-Digitizer/tree/main/MassDigitizer/db/create_db.sqlite3.sql).
+This allows us to have version control of the entire database structure and its contents by storing it all as text files.

 In the root of this folder there is a batch file ([prepare-db.bat](https://github.com/NHMDenmark/Mass-Digitizer/tree/main/MassDigitizer/sql/editions/prepare-db.bat)) that needs to be run in order to execute the sql statements.
 The resulting updated db.sqlite3 file is located in the [temp](https://github.com/NHMDenmark/Mass-Digitizer/tree/main/MassDigitizer/sql/editions/temp) folder from where it will be picked up by Inno Setup for being bundled with the installer.

-In order to run the batch file, you need to install [sqlite command tools](https://sqlite.org/download.html) first and make sure its path is added to your machine's PATH environment variables.
+**NOTE:** In order to run the batch file, you need to install [sqlite command tools](https://sqlite.org/download.html) first and make sure its path is added to your machine's PATH environment variables.

 #### Collections currently supported